 Google can sometimes think descriptions that aren’t optimized are completely irrelevant for the article and will ignore the content and pick something else.

 You can always use our tool Hoth Web Copy for a fully optimized web copy if you aren’t sure how to create one yourself.

 Here are some really helpful tips to writing a great meta description:

 Because the title tag and meta description both show up in search results, think about writing them like an ad.
 The Title tag is like the headline, and the meta description is the subhead.

-Use compelling copy to entice the reader to click the result.
-Show them what they will get when clicking on your search result and why they should click.
+Use a compelling copy to get the reader to click.
+Show them what they will get when clicking on your search result.

 Use Your Target & Secondary Keywords

-Include your target keyword somewhere in the meta description, and also include other secondary keywords.
+Include your target keyword somewhere in a unique meta description, and also include other secondary keywords or search terms.

 Meta Description Examples